JEFH507/org-chart-goose-orchestrator/backups/20251027-173349/productdescription.md

 # Org-Chart Orchestrated AI Framework

-This repository contains the product design and possible structure and components for a hierarchical, org-chart–aware AI orchestration framework built on Goose.
+This repository contains the product design and possible structure and components for a hierarchical, org-chart–aware AI orchestration framework built on goose.
 It is customer-first: focused on enterprise value, privacy, and governance.
 Designed for both local and endpoint deployments, with a privacy-aware model strategy and role-based digital twins.

 ## Product Design (Customer-First)